Bruce Johnston (criminal): 1971

 In August 1971, the gang targeted the Dutch Wonderland theme park on Lincoln Highway East.
-The police believe that the main culprits were David, Norman, and Bruce, Sr., and that they got away with $33,000 worth of cash and property.
+The police believe that the main culprits were David, Norman, and Bruce Sr., and that they got away with $33,000 worth of cash and property.

 1972

 Ancell E. Hamm murdered two Kennett Square patrolmen.
 As a result, police began intensively investigating the gang's activities.

 1975

-The gang broke into the shop at Meadia Heights Country Club in Lancaster, PA.
+The gang broke into the shop at Media Heights Country Club in Lancaster, PA.
 They drilled holes in the side of the shop and disarmed the alarm system, and used dynamite to gain access to a safe.
 They made off with $15,000 in money and golf equipment, none of which was ever recovered.

 1976

-Janet Gazzerro and her husband Frank were convicted of bribing a juror in the Chester County Common Pleas Court where Bruce Johnston, Sr. and others were accused of the theft of a tractor.
+Janet Gazzerro and her husband Frank were convicted of bribing a juror in the Chester County Common Pleas Court where Bruce Johnston Sr. and others were accused of the theft of a tractor.
 Janet and Frank received $83,000 in stolen rugs, jewelry and furs.
 Janet testified that Bruce Sr. gave her two or three garden tractors; she said she kept two and gave the third to the juror as a bribe.
 Bruce Sr., David and Norman Johnston, and Roy Myers were acquitted of the theft charges.

 When the police were gathering information about the burglary ring, Manheim resident Gary G. Hauck was asked to testify.
 Hauck had bought a piece of farm equipment but was not aware it was stolen by the Johnston gang in 1976.
-Police traced the equipment it back to the ring and wanted Hauck to testify about whom he had purchased it from.
+Police traced the equipment back to the ring and wanted Hauck to testify about whom he had purchased it from.
 Hauck, then a self-employed auto-body worker, told a reporter he had gotten a call at 2 a.m. the morning before the preliminary hearing.
 The caller urged him not to identify anyone at the hearing.
 To convince Hauck that he wasn't fooling, the caller said Hauck would find dynamite under the seat of his truck, but that it wasn't rigged to explode.
 Hauck investigated, found five sticks of dynamite, and did not identify anyone at the hearing.
 Later, during a trial of the brothers, Hauck said he had lied at that hearing because of the threat.